tari/taricorp.net/content/posts/2025/web1999/index.md

-To choose the position of a window when it was created, I was simply generating uniform (or near enough to uniform) random screen coordinates for it to be displayed at (0-319 on the X axis and 0-239 on the Y) and clamping values to ensure there would always be something interactable visible (the titlebar to drag the window, or its close button).
+To choose the position of a window when it was created, I was simply generating uniform (or near enough to uniform) random screen coordinates for it to be displayed at (0-319 on the X axis and 0-239 on the Y), then clamping values to ensure there would always be something interactable visible (the titlebar to drag the window, or its close button).